linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Bank Runs, Deposit Insurance, and Liquidity.md

 as  $u' > 0$  and  $(\forall \gamma) - u''(\gamma)\gamma / u'(\gamma) > 1$ .
 Because  $u'(\cdot)$  is decreasing and the resource constraint (1c) trades off  $c_1^{1*}$  against  $c_2^{2*}$ , the solution to (1) must have  $c_1^{1*} > 1$  and  $c_2^{2*} < R$ .

 4 The self-selection constraints state that no agent envies the treatment by the market of other indistinguishable agents.
 In our model, agents' utilities depend on only their consumption vectors across time and all have identical endowments.
 Therefore, the self-selection constraints are satisfied if no agent envies the consumption bundle of any other agent.
 This can be shown for optimal risk sharing using the properties described after (1).
 Because  $c_{1}^{1*} > 1$  and  $c_{1}^{2*} = 0$ , type 1 agents do not envy type 2 agents.
 Furthermore, because  $c_{1}^{2*} + c_{2}^{2*} = c_{2}^{2*} > c_{1}^{1*} = c_{1}^{1*} + c_{2}^{1*}$ , type 2 agents do not envy type 1 agents.
 Because the optimal contract satisfies the self-selection constraints, there is necessarily a contract structure which implements it as a Nash equilibrium—the ordinary demand deposit is a contract which will work.
 However, the optimal allocation is not the unique Nash equilibrium under the ordinary demand deposit contract.
 Another inferior equilibrium is what we identify as a bank run.
 Our model gives a real-world example of a situation in which the distinction between implementation as a Nash equilibrium and implementation as a unique Nash equilibrium is crucial (see also Dybvig and Spatt, in press, and Dybvig and Jaynes 1980).

-ing liquidity, banks guarantee a reasonable return when the investor cashes in before maturity, as is required for optimal risk sharing.
+Providing liquidity, banks guarantee a reasonable return when the investor cashes in before maturity, as is required for optimal risk sharing.
 To illustrate how banks provide this insurance, we first examine the traditional demand deposit contract, which is of particular interest because of its ubiquitous use by banks.
 Studying the demand deposit contract in our framework also indicates why banks are susceptible to runs.

 In our model, the demand deposit contract gives each agent withdrawing in period 1 a fixed claim of  $r_1$  per unit deposited at time 0.
 Withdrawal tenders are served sequentially in random order until the bank runs out of assets.
 This approach allows us to capture the flavor of continuous time (in which depositors deposit and withdraw at different random times) in a discrete model.
 Note that the demand deposit contract satisfies a sequential service constraint, which specifies that a bank's payoff to any agent can depend only on the agent's place in line and not on future information about agents behind him in line.